alshdavid/edon/packages/edon/README.md

       // to work in async contexts
       let arg0 = ctx.get::<JsRc<JsNumber>>(0)?;

-      // Spawn a promise that return the summed values
+      // Spawn a promise that return the summed value
       // Note: This works using a custom async runtime that runs on
       //       the Nodejs thread cooperatively with libuv.
       //       Make sure you spawn an OS thread or use a runtime like